 The U.S. Air Force (USAF) has also released an indeterminable amount of unexploded ordnance throughout Eglin Water Test Areas (EWTAs) 1, 2, 3 and 4.
 The exact location of the unexploded ordnance is unknown.
-The EWTAs are identified on the map "Proposed, Gulf of Mexico, Region-wide Oil and Gas Lease Sale 252, March 2019, Stipulations and Deferred Blocks" included in the Proposed NOS package.
+The EWTAs are identified on the map "Gulf of Mexico, Region-wide Oil and Gas Lease Sale 253, August 2019, Stipulations and Deferred Blocks" included in the Proposed NOS package.
 Bidders and lessees are advised that all lease blocks within these water test areas should be considered potentially hazardous for drilling and platform/pipeline placement.

 (3) Existing and Proposed Artificial Reefs/Rigs-to-Reefs.
 Bidders and lessees are advised there are OCS artificial reef planning and general permit areas for the Gulf of Mexico Region (GOMR) in which reef sites are or may be established for use by applicable State Rigs-to-Reefs programs.
-Rigs-to-Reefs proposals for reefing oil and gas structures must be accepted by the appropriate State and approved by the Bureau of Safety and Environmental Enforcement (BSEE).
+Rigs-to-Reefs proposals for reefing oil and gas structures must be accepted by the appropriate State and approved by BSEE.
 The State Artificial Reef program developing a reef site must also obtain a permit from the USACE.
 Each State's Artificial Reefs/Rigs-to-Reefs program is managed under that State's Artificial Reef Plan.
 For more information, see the contact information in the table below.